A review of the main changes to annual allowance since its introduction on 6 April 2006, as well as common issues to consider.

 Amount of charge

-The amount of the charge depends on the member's taxable income, or reduced net income in HMRC terms.
+The amount of the charge depends on the member's taxable income, or reduced net income in HMRC terms and whether they are subject to Scottish Rates of Income Tax or UK rates.

 In simple terms, the amount of the annual allowance excess is treated like any other income and is added to the top part of the person’s taxable income.

-- Within the basic rate band is taxed at 20%
+- Below or within the basic rate band is taxed at 20%

 - Within the higher rate band is taxed at 40%